Sicily Cultural Tour

 • 12 nights accommodation, breakfasts included

-• 6 group dinners and 3 group lunches, drinks included (reasonable limits)
+• 6 group dinners and 3 group lunches

 • Mount Etna winery visit and tasting